-Images of the GL, GM and SOL muscles, and AT were obtained at 90° ankle joint angle using a grayscale B-mode ultrasonography 64-mm linear-array transducer (10- to 15-MHz transducer, Echoblaster 128, UAB; Telemed, Lithuania).
-The settings of the ultrasound system were identical for all participants and images recorded using EchoWave II video-based software (Telemed).
+Images of the GL, GM, and SOL muscles, and AT were obtained at 90° ankle joint angle using a gravscale B-mode ultrasonography 64-mm linear-array transducer (10- to 15-MHz transducer, Echoblaster 128, UAB; Telemed, Lithuania).
+The settings of the ultrasound system were identical for all participants and images were recorded using EchoWave II videobased software (Telemed).
 The probe was positioned at the midpoint of the GL, GM, and SOL muscle bellies, identified as the region of maximal muscle girth.
 This procedure ensured consistent placement across participants.
 Adjustments to the probe position were made, as needed, to obtain optimal image clarity and fascicle visualization.
-The Lf (fascicle length), PA (pennation angle), and MT (muscle thickness) were measured as the length of the fascicular path between the superficial and deep aponeuroses, the angle between the fascicular path and deep aponeurosis, and the shortest distance between superficial and deep aponeurosis, respectively (24).
+The fascicle length (Lf), pennation angle (PA), and muscle thickness (MT) were measured as the length of the fascicular path between the superficial and deep aponeuroses, the angle between the fascicular path and deep aponeurosis, and the shortest distance between superficial and deep aponeurosis, respectively (24).
 Subcutaneous adipose tissue (SAT) was measured by assessing the distance between the superficial aponeurosis and the skin over the GL and GM (25).
-Three ultrasound images were recorded and analyzed for each participant for each muscle, and the measured values were averaged (Figure 1).
+Three ultrasound images were recorded and analyzed for each participant for each muscle, and the measured values were averaged (Fig. 1).

-Images of the Achilles AT were collected, and AT resting length was measured as the linear distance between the most distal point of the gastrocnemius medialis tendon (GMT) musculotendinous junction (MTJ) and the tendon insertion to the calcaneus bone (26).
-Ultrasonography was used to locate the MTJ of the GM, GL, and SOL muscles, as well as the calcaneal osteotendinous junction.
-The linear distance between these points was then measured using a flexible measuring tape (ROLLFIX $^{\circ}$ DIA $^{\circ}$, Hoechstmass Balzer GMBH).
+Images of the AT were collected, and AT resting length was measured as the linear distance between the most distal point of the gastrocnemius medialis tendon (GMT) musculotendinous junction (MTJ) and the tendon insertion to the calcaneus bone (26).
+Ultrasonography was used to locate the MTJ of the GM, GL, and SOL muscles, and the calcaneal osteotendinous junction.
+The linear distance between these points was then measured using a flexible measuring tape (ROLLFIX DIA Ø, Hoechstmass Balzer GMBH).

 To measure the AT cross-sectional area (CSA), three points along the free AT length were marked at 25% (proximal), 50% (middle), and 75% (distal) of the length between the SOL-Achilles MTJ and the calcaneal insertion (27).
 Images were then collected in both longitudinal and transverse planes to measure the anterior-posterior tendon thickness and cross-sectional area (CSA) (28).
-The images were imported into ImageJ (version 1.46, US National Institutes of Health) (29) and the AT cross-sectional area (CSA{AT}) was measured proximal, middle, and distal point (28).
+The images were imported into ImageJ (v.1.46, US National Institutes of Health) (24) and the AT cross-sectional area (CSA{AT}) was measured proximal, middle, and distal point (28).
 The CSA{AT} was measured by defining the tendon borders inferior to the first hyperechoic region between the subcutaneous tissue and the deep fascia layer in the transverse plane image.
 Three ultrasound images were recorded and analyzed for each participant at each of the three locations, and the measured values were averaged.

-Intra-rater repeatability for all measurements was assessed in 5 individuals who underwent three measurements per session across 5 separate days, each separated by a 7-day interval.
-ICC values ranged from 0.89 to 0.96 (mean \pm SD: 0.93 \pm 0.03), and within-subject CV ranged from 2.0% to 5.0% (mean \pm SD: 3.4 \pm 1.2%), indicating high reliability across all variables (30).
+Intra-rater repeatability for all measurements was assessed in five individuals who underwent three measurements per session across five separate days, each separated by a 7-day interval.
+Intraclass correlation coefficient (ICC) values ranged from 0.89 to 0.96 (means \pm SD: 0.93 \pm 0.03), and within-subject coefficient of variation (CV) ranged from 2.0% to 5.0% (means \pm SD: 3.4 \pm 1.2%), indicating high reliability across all variables (29).